Ardent-7322/AskDB-AI-Query-Assistant/Readme.md

-# AskDB Chatbot
+# AskDB Chatbot - (AI query assistant)

 I built this project to solve a problem I kept seeing — people on the team had questions about the data but had to wait for someone technical to pull a report.
 This chatbot removes that bottleneck entirely.
 Type a question in plain English, get an answer straight from the database.

-It started as a MySQL project but I extended it to support PostgreSQL and SQLite too, which makes it easy to plug into any existing backend — including my own [Go Ecommerce](https://github.com/yourusername/go-ecommerce) project that runs on PostgreSQL.
+It started as a MySQL project but I extended it to support PostgreSQL and SQLite too, which makes it easy to plug into any existing backend - including my own [Go Ecommerce](https://github.com/yourusername/go-ecommerce) project that runs on PostgreSQL.

 ---